 Whether you're tired of big-city life or just love the country, earning a bachelor's degree or starting graduate school at one of these rural colleges promises to be unforgettable.
 Check out these 20 rural schools in the U.S., and start researching your degree program.

-20 Colleges and Universities Out in the Sticks
+20 Rural Colleges and Universities

 - Washington and Lee University: Washington and Lee University is located in the beautiful Shenandoah Valley of Virginia.
 This area boasts many hiking and biking trails, and it's within driving distance of Washington, DC and Richmond.